MexConnect

 For those looking to buy, there is an infinite variety of housing options.
 Near the high end, the gated El Cid housing development is home to a good sized group of expatriate Americans and Canadians as well as many wealthy Mexicans.

-Most houses and condos in this neighborhood are either on the golf course or on the marina, and were in the US $100,000. to $300,000. price range in the late 90's, depending on size and degree of luxury.
+Most houses and condos in this neighborhood are either on the golf course or on the marina, and prices depend on size and degree of luxury.
 US and Canadian license tags can also be seen on many vehicles parked in neighborhoods surrounding the El Cid development.
-There are several English-speaking Mexican realtors and even a few knowledgeable, well-established US and Canadian real estate agents who can help a potential buyer through the infamous Mexican real estate "red tape jungle".
+There are several English-speaking Mexican realtors and even a few knowledgeable, well-established US and Canadian real estate agents who can help a potential buyer through the infamous Mexican real estate red tape jungle.

 Very comfortable houses in a nice upper-class neighborhood, within two or three blocks of the beach, with 3 bedrooms, 2 baths, double carports, and private walled patios could be found for US $50,000. to $100,000 a few years ago.
-We looked at some beautiful, new construction in this category in 1997 which was being offered at US $65,000.
 Many condominiums in the same neighborhoods, as well as houses in the older part of town were available for substantially less.
-We have also seen ocean front condominiums in a development just north of the Marina for sale in the US $60,000. range.
+We have also seen ocean front condominiums in a development just north of the Marina for sale at very accessible prices.

 Mazatlán Has Great Food

-The Shrimp, (Mazatlán is home to the largest fishing and shrimp fleets on the west coast), and other fresh seafood are not to be believed!
+Mazatlán is home to the largest fishing and shrimp fleets on the west coast, and the Shrimp and other fresh seafood are not to be believed!
 We never thought it possible to be served too many shrimp, but when faced with a platter full (one kilo) of the biggest, sweetest, jumbo shrimp we had ever seen, two of us were able to finish it only with great difficulty.
 While not the bargain they were a few years ago, they are still considerably less expensive than they would be in a US restaurant.

-While restaurants in the hotel zone can be somewhat pricey by Mexican standards, in the fondas, (small food stalls) at the mercado, (central market), a hot meal of fish or shrimp will cost only a few Dollars, and restaurants frequented by locals offer many types of cuisine for only slightly more.
+While restaurants in the hotel zone can be somewhat pricey by Mexican standards, in the fondas, or small food stalls at the central mercado, a hot meal of fish or shrimp will cost only a few dollars, and restaurants frequented by locals offer many types of cuisine for only slightly more.
 Orange juice is always fresh squeezed and the melons, pineapples and papayas are sweet and luscious.
-The biggest American-style breakfast I have ever had cost less than US $4.00 at the Panama bakery/resturant in the relatively more expensive tourist zone.

 Domestic cheeses are exceptionally flavorful and Mexican beer tastes like it should cost twice as much as Budweiser, not half as much.
 If your drink is whiskey, bring it with you, but if you like rum or tequila, or cold drinks made from fresh fruit, “licuados”, you're in luck.
 A word of warning: the margaritas here are larger and much stronger than those served up North.